Please carefully read the Annual Certification Agreement. It is binding agreement between you and Central Piedmont's Veterans Affairs Office.

 - Officially register for classes

-- Students using Chapter 33 and Chapter 31 education benefits will need to submit the Request for Certification Form and Program Evaluation before charges are due to secure classes.
+- Students using Chapter 33 and Chapter 31 education benefits will need to submit the Request for Certification form and copy of current class schedule before charges are due to secure classes.

 - Students using Chapter 30, 35, 1606 and 1607 will need to pay the charges unless you have financial aid or a sponsor before submitting their request for certification.

-After completing those steps: submit your VA Packet, Certificate of Eligibility, Program Evaluation, and VA Certification Request Form (visit Forms) to the Veterans Affairs Education Benefits Office.
-Students can also submit these documents to the Financial Aid office at any of College’s area campus locations.
+After completing those steps: submit your VA Packet, Certificate of Eligibility, copy of current class schedule, and VA Certification Request form (visit Forms) to the Veterans Affairs Education Benefits Office.
+Students can also submit these documents to the Financial Aid office at any Central Piedmont campus location.

 Students using benefits at Central Piedmont and requesting re-certification for a new semester:

-Each semester students using a VA education benefit must submit a certification request form and program evaluation to the Veterans Affairs Education Benefits Office.
-These forms can be sent electronically to firstname.lastname@example.org, delivered in person to 233 Terrell, or submitted at an area campus financial aid location.
+Each semester students using a VA education benefit must submit a certification request form and copy of current class schedule to the Veterans Affairs Education Benefits Office.
+These forms can be sent electronically to firstname.lastname@example.org, delivered in person to 323 Central, or submitted at any Central Piedmont campus financial aid location.

 - Developmental Courses (DRE and DMA courses): must take place on campus to be certified.
 Per federal law, online developmental courses cannot be certified.

-- Chapter 33 and online courses: Students using Chapter 33 education benefit must have at least one fully face-to-face course to receive the full entitlement of BAH.
-Students who are using Chapter 33 and in all online and/or hybrid courses will have their monthly stipend based on half the national average of BAH.
+- Chapter 33 and online courses: Students using Chapter 33 education benefit must have at least one face-to-face course to receive the full entitlement of BAH.
+Hybrid courses will be certified as face-to-face.
+Students who are using Chapter 33 and in all online courses will have their monthly stipend based on half the national average of BAH.

 - Chapter 35 in a diploma or certificate program: per federal law, the college cannot certify online courses (38 U.S. Code § 3680A)